Lecostarius/Daikin-IR-Reverse/README.md

 is 160 bit.
 However, obviously this also counts the 6 preamble bits and what I call the start sequence (for a total of 7 bit), so that the payload might be just 153 bits - fairly close to my estimate of 150 bit, so even this might be both complete and accurate.

 I checked, and the first 32 bit (4 bytes) of the payload are identical for the OFF key and the AUTO key on the remote.
-So, it seems there is a header sequence that probably identifies the type of the remote - this is a conjecture based on the fact that my header sequence is not identical to the one found by Mr Blafois.
+So, it seems there is some sort of a header sequence.
 I see a

 ```
-1000 1000 0101 1011 1110 0100 0000 0000 (88 5B E4 00)
+1000 1000 0101 1011 1110 0100 0000 0000 (88 5B E4 00 in MSB reading, 11 DA 27 00 in LSB reading)
 ```
 This assumes that the start sequence (the very long ON and the very long OFF after the long pause) are not coding anything.

+Apparently, my remote is using exactly the same header string as the one analyzed by Mr Blafois.
+But, well, my sequence appears shorter.
+Further analysis is required.